robertmuth/Cwerg/Docs/ast.md

 ### DefVar (let)
 Variable definition

-    Allocates space on stack or static memory (if at module level) and initializes it with `initial_or_undef`.
+    Allocates space on stack and initializes it with `initial_or_undef`.
     `mut` makes the allocated space read/write otherwise it is readonly.

-    `pub`lic visibily only makes sense for module level definitions.

-Allowed at top level

 Fields:
-* pub [FLAG]: has public visibility
 * mut [FLAG]: is mutable
 * name [STR]: name of the object
 * type_or_auto [NODE]: type expression